uk-carpentries/2021-06-08-manchester-online/index.md

 <h3>Requirements</h3>

-Participants will need a laptop to attend the workshop (rather than a tablet) as they will be asked to share their screen and do a short teaching or live coding demonstration during the workshop exercises.
+Participants will need a laptop to attend the workshop (rather than a tablet).

-Please note that after this course is over, you will be asked to do three short follow-up exercises online in order to finish qualifying as an instructor: the details are available at
-<a href="{{ site.training_site }}/checkout/">{{ site.training_site }}/checkout/</a>.
-If you have any questions about the workshop, the reading material, or anything else, please get in touch or ask at the workshop.

 <h3>Code of Conduct</h3>

 All participants (including instructors, helpers and observers) are required to abide by The Carpentries <a href="{{
 site.swc_site }}/conduct/">Code of Conduct</a>.

 <h3 id="contact">Contact</h3>
 <p>